PHACDataHub/data-mesh-ref-impl/usvdm/kafka_streams/README.md

 |  Z  | Vivotif           | 46028-208-01 | 46028-219-11 |
 |  W  | BIOTHRAX          | 49281-790-20 | 49281-790-38 |

-The `vid` - vaccine identifier is an obscured string for identification for a vaccine lot from the manufacturer.
-The record can contain additional vaccine information from some vaccine standards.
+The `vid` - vaccine identifier is an obscured string for identification for a vaccine from the manufacturer.
+The record can contain additional vaccine information from some standards.
 Note that for the simplicity of the exercise, the assumption here is a vaccine record can provide adequate information about an administered dose.

-It is important to emphasize that knowing the identifier itself would not mean to know the actual vaccine or the lot or any other information about the administered dose.
+It is important to emphasize that knowing the identifier itself would not identify the actual vaccine lot or any other information about the administered dose.

 ### B.2.
 The actors